digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 following:

 -  Upgrades type checking
-   The Upgrades type errors you’ll get when running daml build are not currently shown as code intelligence in Daml Studio.
+   The Upgrades type errors you get when running daml build are not currently shown as code intelligence in Daml Studio.

 -  Contract ID verification